aboutsource/dockerfiles/wordpress/README.md

-# Docker image for wordpress development
+# Docker images for wordpress development

 This image adds some development convenience to the basic aboutsource/php-fpm image